Lysmata wurdemanni: Aquaria

-Lysmata wurdemanni is a reef safe cleaning animal which consumes parasites and dead or diseased tissue from other animals, and is therefore used in marine aquariums.
-Additionally, these shrimp are known to consume the Aiptasia or "glass" anemone which is regarded as a pest and is difficult to eradicate from home salt-water aquariums.
-The hatching of eggs, moulting, and copulation cycle is identical to that of L. debelius, yielding weekly batches of zoeae from each pair.
+Lysmata wurdemanni is considered reef safe and functions as a cleaner shrimp, feeding on parasites, necrotic tissue, and detritus from other animals.
+While it has occasionally been reported to consume Aiptasia anemones, most shrimp previously identified as L. wurdemanni in the aquarium trade are now recognised as other species — particularly Lysmata boggessi, which has been confirmed through scientific study and aquarist observation as the most consistent and reliable predator of Aiptasia.

+Like other species in the genus, L. wurdemanni is a protandric simultaneous hermaphrodite and reproduces readily in captivity.
+Its moulting and copulation cycles are similar to those observed in other cleaner shrimp such as Lysmata debelius, producing weekly batches of planktonic zoea larvae under favourable conditions.

 Taxonomy

 The species L. wurdemanni has undergone reclassification and has been divided into four distinct species – L. wurdemanni, L. ankeri, L. bahia and L. boggessii.
 More recent molecular phylogenetic work found that L. wurdemanni is a cryptic species with at least 5 (and potentially 9) morphologically identical species being present across its range.